BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_multi-product/README.md

 1. Choosing between circular or irregular collection area shapes.
 2. Working with a "Target Mode".
 In this case, all located refineries will try to meet a total user-defined production target.
 3. Working with Strict or Capped individual refinery sizes.
-Strict individual sizes forces the model to set all facilities to the same user-defined size.
-Capped individual sizes lets the model choose the size up to a user-defined maximum size.
+Strict individual sizes force the model to set all facilities to the same user-defined size.
+Capped individual sizes let the model choose the size up to a user-defined maximum size.
 (When working with 'ethanol' the default maximum size is 400 MMgal/yr, since it is the maximum existing capacity for cellulosic ethanol refineries.
 If the user is working with other bioproducts, this maximum size must be defined).

 ### Simultaneous Optimization
 For the simultaneous single-product optimization, the class to create and run is called **SimultaneousSingleProductOptimizer**.
 It can be initialized with the following parameters: